zaschiff/Kotlin-BNR/README.md

 ## NyetHack

 This project is built at the beginning of chapter 3.
 It is introduction of control flow with in kotlin.
-The reason behind Nyethack,from the book's perspective, is that the project will help develop skills in kotlin using a text based game similar to the game NetHack from NetHack.org.
+The reason behind Nyethack, from the book's perspective, is that the project will help develop skills in kotlin using a text based game similar to the game NetHack from NetHack.org.
 Since kotlin was designed by Jetbrains and they have offices in Russia, the game gets renamed to NyetHack.